Metztli I. T. Blog

 Nahui Ollin: UDEB Components to Supercharge a Debian Installer (d-i) for a Native Reiser4 Installation on AMD64.

 This is the first in a tentative sequence of nahui [four] posts where I will show how to patch and build the Reiser4 UDEB components required to modify a stable vanilla Debian-Installer.
-Accordingly, we will hack the Linux kernel and actual Debian Installer (d-i) itself; subsequently we'll integrate all Reiser4 components into the d-i hierarchy tree; finally, I will build a mini netboot ISO image suitable for a native Debian on AMD64 partitioning, formatting, and installation onto a Reiser4 root disk partition.
+Accordingly, we will hack B) the Linux kernel and actual Debian Installer (d-i) itself; subsequently we'll integrate all Reiser4 components into the d-i hierarchy tree; finally, I will build a mini netboot ISO image suitable for a native Debian on AMD64 partitioning, formatting, and installation onto a Reiser4 root disk partition.

 Revisiting: Build Reiser4-patched Debian Linux Kernel to Generate UDEB d-i Components.